 Although pavers require more upfront work and investment, they come with the benefits of a long lifespan and a high-end look.
 With a variety of material options and installation patterns, a paved driveway can look like a true extension of the home, rather than an afterthought.
 Some disadvantages of it are that it’s expensive and labor-intensive to install and weeds may grow through gaps.

 Dirt driveways are the least durable, but they are also the easiest to clean and maintain.
 They are made from packed earth, gravel, or other materials that can’t be damaged by water or ice.
 Dirt driveways are best for areas where snow plows go through often and for areas where there is a lot of rain.
-If you have a dirt driveway, it’s important to keep the surface clean and clear of debris like leaves so that it doesn’t clog up your drainage system or cause flooding in your home.
+If you have a dirt driveway, it’s important to keep the surface clean and clear of debris like leaves so that you don’t end up with a clogged drainage system or cause flooding in your home.

 There are various ways that you can go about cleaning your driveway.
-You can do it yourself using some basic supplies, or you can hire a professional to do the job for you.
+You can do it yourself using some basic supplies, or you can hire professional driveway cleaners to do the job for you.
 Here are a few methods that you can use to clean your driveway:

 Chemical cleaners are designed to break down dirt, grime, and stains.
 They can be effective at removing tough stains, but they should be used with caution.
 Always read the labels carefully and follow the directions to avoid damaging your driveway.